aws-solutions/performance-dashboard-on-aws/docs/installation.md

 ### Other regions

 If you prefer to deploy PDoA in the us-west-2 or eu-west-2 region, you must first install a prerequisite stack into us-east-1, then complete the installation by deploying into the desired us-west-2 or eu-west-2 region.
+(Please note that if you want to use PDoA in other regions, use the CDK method to install as described in the next [section](#Deploying-with-AWS-Cloud-Development-Kit))

 **Install prereq first** [![Install this first](images/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https://performance-dashboard-on-aws-us-east-1.s3.amazonaws.com/LambdaEdge-1.0-b.0.json)